opal/opal/README.md

 Opal is under work towards version 0.4.0.
 To use the latest code, on this master branch, clone the repo:

-    $ git clone git://github.com/opal/opal.git
+    $ git clone git://github.com/adambeynon/opal.git

+And use the given Gemfile to get any dependencies:

+    $ bundle install

 The code is nearly ready to run.
 Firstly, however, you need to compile the corelib (written in ruby) into javascript, so run:

     $ rake opal

-This builds opal into `opal.js`.
+This builds opal into `runtime/opal.js`.
 Opal is now ready to use.

 Usage
 -----